wsrzx/willbuildapps/README.md

 I'm husband and father of 4 incredible children.
 Also, I'm @microsoft & @xamarinhq MVP.

-- 🔭 Currently I work as Engineering Manager at XP Inc.
 - 👯 I share content on Leadership and software engineering.
 - 📫 You can find me at: https://twitter.com/willbuildapps
 - 💬 Ask me about: Leadership, Mobile, Windows, Xamarin, Azure, .Net in general, sourdough bread and fatherhood.